-My previous article explored the issue of perfectionism.
+In part 1 I explored some of the challenges of perfectionism.
 As it turns out being a non-perfectionist may actually be the key to success.
 A great author, who had written over 475 books, said that the secret to his success was that he never regretted what he’d written or worried over it.
 He was a true non-perfectionist.

 Is it possible to accept yourself totally as you are whilst continuing to strive to improve?
 Is it possible to accept the efforts you make right now (which are less than perfect) whilst you continue to strive to achieve new standards of excellence?
 Is it possible to be totally happy with where you are now and continue to work to make things better?
 Is it possible to be a true success when one part of you wants to make a major difference in the world and one part of you wants to stay home and have a comfortable life?

 I believe it is in the conflict between seemingly irreconcilable differences such as these where our greatest success may be found.